Tourtons à la fambroise

 À Serre Chevalierthe Cabane Myrtille offers a gentle, sporty atmosphere, with workshops, snow games and axe-throwing for the most hardy of gourmets.
 A hut that warms bodies with sunshine from the Alps and PCR, the famous Pomme, Cannelle, Rhum…

-À Montgenèvrethe Cabane Monty is a trapper’s paradise, complete with logs, toasted marshmallows, local digestifs and good humor.
-Between the two stations, the philosophy remains the same: unplug, have a laugh, and enjoy a sweet treat.
-The mountains recapture their childhood taste of warm sugar and cheeks reddened by the cold.
+À Montgenèvrein Montgenèvre, Cabane Monty reigns the trapper spirit with logs, toasted marshmallows, local digestifs and good humor.
+Between the two resorts, the philosophy remains the same: unplug, have a laugh and enjoy a sweet treat without any hang-ups.
+The mountains rediscover their childhood taste of warm sugar and cheeks reddened by the cold.

 Food is no joke (at all)